freeCodeCamp/learn-periodic-table-database/TUTORIAL.md

 ## 1. Instructions

 I have started you off with a `periodic_table` database that has information about some chemical elements.
-You can connect to it by entering `psql —username=freecodecamp —dbname=periodic_table` in the terminal.
+You can connect to it by entering `psql --username=freecodecamp --dbname=periodic_table` in the terminal.
 It’s a good idea to get a little familiar with the existing tables, columns and rows.
 Read the instructions below and complete user stories to finish the project.
 Good luck!

 Part 1: Fix the database